 The 2010 and 2011 EITI Reports were published in February 2013.
 These include oil and gas revenues, production volumes, mineral export values, the names of companies operating in the country, production data by company, production stream values, royalties, special taxes, dividends, license fees and acreage fees.
 Information on applications for mining concessions is available for a fee, but there is no clear explanation of how licenses are allocated.
 Mining contracts are not published and it is difficult to evaluate the actual fiscal terms that apply to companies.
 However, the Jubilee Field oil contracts are available on government websites.
-There is therefore further room to strengthen links between EITI and other efforts such as the work of the Public Interest and Accountability Committee, the Inter-Ministerial (Energy and Natural Resources) Committee, the Global Anti-corruption Commission and the Parliament.
+There is therefore further room to strengthen links between EITI and other efforts such as the work of the Public Interest and Accountability Committee, the Open Government Partnership action plan, the Petroleum Commission, the Inter-Ministerial (Energy and Natural Resources) Committee, the Global Anti-corruption Commission and the Parliament.

 The EITI Board has approved the transition arrangements for the EITI Standard.
 For Ghana it is required that the 2012 Report is published in accordance to the EITI Standard by 31 December 2014.